LowCodeDataGirl/Periculum-Interview-Test-/README.md

 To run the program, execute run.py.
 This will generate the required output and dump it into the output JSON file.

+## Issue

+The current implementation of the run.py script takes a hardcoded string as the bank statement content, which is then passed to the extract_bank_statement function.
+This approach is not flexible or scalable, as it doesn't allow processing data from different JSON files.

+## Expected Behavior
+The script should be able to load bank statement content from a JSON file dynamically.

 **Thank you for reading through this README**

  **頑張って (Ganbatte)**